ndbroadbent/ndbroadbent.github.io/content/posts/2010-04-25-fireworks-display-in-time-to-music.md

 UPDATE (30/09/11):

-I actually did set everything up last year, and it was all ready to go, but then .. it rained :(
+I actually did set everything up last year, and it was all ready to go, but then .. it rained :( Show was canceled.

-Next time I'm in NZ I might try this again.
+I might try this again once I'm back in NZ.